QColeman97/Taluva-Sim-3D/README.md

 # Taluva Simulator - 3D

 Written in JavaScript, used THREE.js to utilize WebGL in HTML5 Canvas.
 This is built on top of my 2D Taluva Simulator game logic.
+Runnable in Mozilla Firefox web browser.

 YouTube link below: